reverendlovejoy43782/icp-hackathon-24/README.md

 ## Underlying repo and platform
 - React code used from Juno: https://github.com/junobuild/workshops/tree/main/react
 - Juno Platform: https://juno.build
 (!)
 A thank you to David and the Internet Computer (IC) team for this easy to use and convenient platform.
-It helped being able to do this in the short time frame.
+Only this enabled me to develop the app prototype in the couple of hours that i had.

 ## User flow and app process